About

 Biography

-Sarah has almost twenty years of experience teaching secondary History.
-Following her PGCE at Westminster College in Oxford, she taught history in a range of comprehensive and independent schools in Oxfordshire and across London.
-In addition, she has taught at a Pupil Referral Unit following an interest in supporting pupils with SEND, those with behavioural issues or pupils excluded from mainstream education.
+Sarah had almost twenty years of experience teaching history in secondary schools in the state and independent sectors as a classroom teacher and Head of Department before moving into Higher Education.
+In addition, she taught at a Pupil Referral Unit following an interest in supporting pupils with SEND, those with behavioural issues or pupils excluded from mainstream education.

 She completed an MA in History at Kingston University (2014).
 Her research dissertation focused on the role of the US federal government in upholding the Supreme Court’s ruling on integrated education in the state of Arkansas in 1957.

-Sarah presented at St Mary’s University Learning and Teaching Festival (2021) changes to PGCE Secondary provision and practice as an impact of the Covid-19 pandemic.
+Sarah presented at St Mary’s University Learning and Teaching Festival (2021) on the changes to PGCE Secondary provision and practice as an impact of the Covid-19 pandemic.

 Research